-- 3.11 Public safety is not defined within the Act, but is concerned with the physical safety of people, not specifically with public health matters, which are covered by other legislation such as the Health and Safety at Work etc, Act 1974. - 3.12 Applicants and event organisers will be expected to assess not only the physical environment of the premises (or site) but also operational practices, in order to protect the safety of members of the public visiting the site, those who are permanently employed in the business, those who are engaged in running an event or anyone else that could be affected by site activities. - 3.13 Holders of premises licences, and club certificates, or those organising temporary events, should interpret safety widely to include freedom from immediate danger or physical harm, and a sense of personal security e.g., freedom from personal abuse. - 3.14 For licensed or certificated premises and for temporary events, public safety must be kept under review and where changes to operational practices occur, a review of risk assessment must be undertaken. - 3.15 Fire safety and means of escape remain an essential consideration to the Licensing Authority when determining applications.
+- 4.11 Public safety is not defined within the Act, but is concerned with the physical safety of people, not specifically with public health matters, which are covered by other legislation such as the Health and Safety at Work etc, Act 1974 and the Regulatory Reform (Fire Safety) Order 2005. - 4.12 Applicants and event organisers will be expected to assess not only the physical environment of the premises (or site) but also operational practices, in order to protect the safety of members of the public visiting the site, those who are permanently employed in the business, those who are engaged in running an event or anyone else that could be affected by site activities.

+- 4.13 Holders of Premises Licences, and Club Premises Certificates Certificates, or those organising temporary events, should interpret safety widely to include freedom from immediate danger or physical harm, and a sense of personal security e.g. freedom from personal abuse. - 4.14 For licensed or certificated premises and for temporary events, public safety must be kept under review and where changes to operational practices occur, a review of risk assessment must be undertaken. - 4.15 Fire safety and means of escape remain an essential consideration to the Licensing Authority when determining applications.
 The Licensing Service will work in partnership with the Fire Authority and other Council departments (e.g. Building Control and Environmental Health) to ensure that appropriate standards are applied and maintained.
-Applicants are encouraged and reminded to consult with all relevant parties prior to submission. - 3.16 In the context of providing safe access to licensed premises for disabled members of the community, the Licensing Authority urges all licensees to familiarise themselves with The Disability Discrimination Act 1995.
+Applicants are encouraged and reminded to consult with all relevant parties prior to submission. - 4.16 In the context of providing safe access to licensed premises for disabled members of the community, the Licensing Authority urges all licensees to familiarise themselves with The Disability Discrimination Act 1995.